 In order to register a company in a Singapore free zone, an investor must prepare the statutory documents and together with their personal details submit them with the Trade Register.
 Foreign enterprisers must appoint Singapore company formation agents to carry out the company registration process.
 The only special requirement for a free zone company is to have a minimum share capital of 100,000 SGD if it will have a warehouse in the respective free zone, and 50,000 SGD if it will only have an office.
 The capital must be deposited within the first year of activity.

 The main advantage of free zones companies in Singapore is that they do not pay any customs duties or GST when importing goods into the free zone.
 However, all trading companies must obtain a Unique Entity Number (UEN) with the Customs Authority, open an inter-bank GIRO account and obtain the IN and OUT permits, which allows them to import, respectively export goods.
 Also, special licenses are required for the import of high-tech and controlled products.

-For full information on how to open a company in a free zone in this city-state, do not hesitate to contact our company registration agents in Singapore.
+For full information on how to open a company in Singapore in a free zone, do not hesitate to contact our company registration agents.